Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 	{/exp:giving_impact:create_opportunity}

+You may use the `{opportunity_token}` variable within the tag pair to check for returned token for the newly created opportunity.

 Note that you **MUST** provide inputs for "title", "description" and "status" or your request will display an error.

 #### Options